jenkins-x-plugins/jx-preview/docs/cmd/jx-preview_create.md

 ### Examples

-  # creates a new preview environemnt
+  # creates a new preview environment
   jx-preview create

 ### Options